brettsmith212/test-letta2-vscode-extension/.sourcegraph/memory.md

 - Unit tests with Vitest for service and functionality verification
 - Tests use mocks to isolate components and avoid external dependencies
 - For VS Code components like ChatPanel, we use placeholder tests with detailed documentation due to the complexity of testing VS Code WebViews
-- Integration tests will be added to verify end-to-end functionality using @vscode/test-cli
+- Integration tests are documented but implemented as placeholders due to the complexity of testing VS Code extensions in headless environments
+- For VS Code components, tests focus on verifying the messaging contract between components rather than UI rendering

 ## Learned Lessons
 - **VS Code Extension Testing**: Testing VS Code extensions, especially UI components like WebViews, requires specialized approaches.
 The VS Code API is difficult to mock in standard test environments, and the best approach is to use @vscode/test-electron or @vscode/test-cli for integration testing.